ineedbots/iw4_bot_warfare/README.md

 - bots_loadout_allow_op - a boolean value (0 or 1), whether or not if the bots are allowed to use deathstreaks, noobtubes, rpg, laststand, etc.

+- bots_loadout_rank - an integer number, bots will be around this rank, -1 is average of all players in game, 0 is all random

 - bots_play_move - a boolean value (0 or 1), whether or not if the bots will move
 - bots_play_knife - a boolean value (0 or 1), whether or not if the bots will use the knife
 - bots_play_fire - a boolean value (0 or 1), whether or not if the bots will fire their weapons